Bangladesh Election Commission

-The Bangladesh Election Commission (বাংলাদেশ নির্বাচন কমিশন), abbreviated and publicly referred to as EC, is an independent constitutional body that operates the legal functions of election laws in Bangladesh.
+The Bangladesh Election Commission (বাংলাদেশ নির্বাচন কমিশন), abbreviated and publicly referred to as EC, is an independent constitutional body that enforces the legal provisions of election laws in Bangladesh.

 Article 118 of the Bangladeshi Constitution allows the commission to be formed consisting of a Chief Election Commissioner alongside a number of assisting Election Commissioners under permission granted by the President of Bangladesh.

 Structure

 The appointment of the chief election commissioner of Bangladesh and other election commissioners (if any) is made by the president.
 When the election commission consists of more than one person, the chief election commissioner is to act as its chairman.
-Under the constitution, the term of office of any election commissioner is five years from the date on which he enters upon office.
+Under the constitution, the term of office of any election commissioner is five years from the date of assuming office.
 A person who has held office as chief election commissioner is not eligible for appointment in the service of the Republic.
 Any other election commissioner is, on ceasing to hold such office, eligible for appointment as chief election commissioner, but is not eligible for appointment in the service of the Republic.